After School Clubs

 Check out downloads below for the latest sports report.
 You can keep up to date with our sports news by following @StJohns_PE on Twitter.

-Students are encouraged to take part in one of the many music ensembles on offer, including the school Orchestra, Choir, Jazz Band, String Ensemble, Woodwind Group and Rock Club as well as many other student-led groups.
-There are plenty of performance opportunities during the year including evening multiple concerts, the Christmas Carol Concert at St Mary’s and the Savernake and Stedman Cup competitions.
+Students are encouraged to take part in one of the many music ensembles on offer, including the School Orchestra, Jazz Band, Training Band, String Ensemble, Brass Ensemble, Woodwind Group and Choirs as well as student-led groups.
+There are a number of performance opportunities during the year including multiple evening concerts, the Christmas Carol Concert at St Mary’s, the annual school production and the Savernake and Stedman Cup competitions.
+See our Private Music Tuition page for more information.

 After Clubs Transport